pdf-association/pdf-cos-syntax/README.md

 ## [Snippets](https://code.visualstudio.com/docs/editor/userdefinedsnippets)

-**NOT IMPLEMENTED YET**

-Snippets are templated fragments of PDF syntax that can be automatically inserted into a PDF at the current cursor location.
+Snippets are templated fragments of PDF syntax that can be inserted into a PDF at the current cursor location.
 Snippets are accessed via the Command Palette "Insert Snippet" or via IntelliSence (`CTRL` + `SPACE` / &#8984; `SPACE`)

-- a completely empty "skeleton" PDF file
-- a new PDF object
-- a new PDF stream object
+* `obj` - an empty PDF object.
+If you prefix with the object number (e.g. `10 obj`) then the snippet will expand nicely for you and add a default generation number of `0`.
+* `stream` - an empty PDF stream object.
+If you prefix with the object number (e.g. `10 stream`) then the snippet will expand nicely for you  and add a default generation number of `0`.
+* `PDF-` - a complete minimal empty PDF file.
+Do **not** prefix this with `%` as this is a PDF comment marker and VSCode does not do snippet expansion inside comments!
+The snippet will insert the `%` for you.
+  - The easiest way to use this snippet is to create an empty file with a `.pdf` (or `.fdf`) extension in the Explorer pane.
+Then open the new file, type `PDF-` on line 1 and select the snippet.

 ---
 ---